Dulce de Leche Cortada , or Cortadito de Leche (Curdled Milk Fudge) is a delicious dessert with a touch of sour that we all love.

 - 3/4 cup of sugar

-- 6 cups of whole milk at room temperature
+- 1 egg at room temperature

 - 1 large cinnamon stick

 - Cooking: Simmer over low heat.
 Once it breaks the boil pour in the lime juice in different spots.
 Simmer without stirring unless it is sticking to the pot.
-The milk will eventually (about 10 mins) curdle, and chunks wiill float in thin syrup.
+The milk will eventually (about 10 mins) curdle, and chunks will float in thin syrup.
 Once the thin syrup has reduced to about half, remove from the heat and cool to room temperature.
 Remove the cinnamon stick.

-- Chill before serving.
+- Serving: Chill before serving.